Staff Directory by Last Name

 As a member of the systems department, Ian has designed and supports part of the Drexel Libraries' access to online resources.
 He supports the staff in designing processes and writing tools to enhance their control of online as well as printed material.
 As the Sytems Manager, he sets up and supports the libraries' servers.
 He has been serially a Novell, NT, and Unix systems administrator since 1991.

 Eddie Rubeiz designs and implements innovative and effective tools that help the Libraries support teaching, learning and research.
-He’s currently pursuing an MS in Library and Information Science at the College of Computing and Informatics, and plans to graduate in Spring 2016 with a concentration in digital curation.
-Eddie joined Drexel University Libraries in December 2013 from Columbia University's Center for New Media Teaching and Learning, where he worked as a senior web developer.
+Eddie joined Drexel University Libraries in 2013 from Columbia University's Center for New Media Teaching and Learning, where he worked as a senior web developer.
 He’s worked in that capacity for a variety of companies in the financial, pharmaceutical and music sectors.
-He holds an undergraduate degree in classical literature from Princeton, and maintains an interest in languages of all types.
-He's also an avid musician and cyclist.
+He holds an undergraduate degree in classical literature from Princeton, as well as a master's degree in Library and Information Science from Drexel.
+He's interested in languages of all types, and is also an avid musician and cyclist.

 Lynda Sadusky manages the Resource Sharing Department.
 She started her library career working summers at the Folcroft Public Library and the Academy of Natural Sciences as a library assistant.
 She received a B.S.
 Ed.
 Library Science from Kutztown University in 1982 and started working at what was then Hahnemann University Hospital Library as a catalog clerk.
 Five years later she joined the Interlibrary Loan Department.
 Lynda is a member of the American Library Association and the Medical Library Association.